-Some people justify why they haven’t met the Mr. Right by saying that all the good men or women are already in a relationship.
-Therefore, they must take what is left so to speak.
+Some people justify why they haven’t met Mr. Right by saying that all the good men or women are already in a relationship.
+Therefore, they must take what is left, so to speak.

-This is also the reason why they settle down with the wrong man because they feel it’s too late and they want to have a family.
-Yet the way we see potential partner is influenced by what we were trained to believe about them.
+This is also why they settle down with the wrong man because they feel it’s too late, and they want to have a family.
+Yet the way we see potential partners is influenced by what we were trained to believe about them.

 3. I don’t have time

 This is a widespread pattern.
 Yes, I consider it to be a pattern because people who complain the most about the lack of time are the ones who get up later, they spend time on social media, watching TV, or they spend time gossiping about others and complaining about their schedule.
 This, like any other self-sabotaging behavior, is a pattern too.